Assistive technology for students

 - Mawson Lakes C1-28

-Whyalla and Mount Gambier students who wish to enquire about adaptive technology should contact the Disability Service.
+Whyalla and Mount Gambier students who wish to enquire about adaptive technology should contact the Access and Inclusion Service.

 All UniSA students are expected to have some basic PC skills and be familiar with basic word processing packages and operating systems such as Windows.